fazaghifari/BayesianOptTools/README.md

 * uncSOBOdemo.py is a demo script for performing unconstrained single objective optimization for Branin test function.

 # Contact
-The original program was written by Pramudita Satria Palar, Kemas Zakaria, Ghifari Adam Faza, and is maintained by Aerodynamics Research Group ITB.
+The original program was written by Pramudita Satria Palar, Kemas Zakaria, Ghifari Adam Faza, and maintained by Aerodynamics Research Group ITB.

 e-mail: pramsp@ftmd.itb.ac.id